jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/contrib/Debugger_DAP/Debugger_DAP/Readme_DAP_setup.md

 NOTES:

-1. To use the LLDB debugger you need to compiler with either -gdwarf-3 ot -gdrwarf-4 instead of -ggdb to ensure that the Dwarf 2 or 4 debug forat is used.
+1. To use the LLDB debugger you need to compiler with either -gdwarf-2 or -gdwarf-4 instead of -ggdb to ensure that the Dwarf2 or Dwarf4 debug format is used.
+    Be aware that the clang++ -Og will still optimise out some lines, so if you want to ensure nothing is optimized out use -O0 (alpha O and numeric 0).

 2. You will need to stop the Mac converting down dash "--" to an emdash "—" (longer dash).
 The following web page has info on how to do this:
 <https://superuser.com/questions/555628/how-to-stop-mac-to-convert-typing-double-dash-to-emdash>